oslokommune/okdata-cli/doc/configuration.md

 ## Client user

 For machine to machine communication, an Okdata client can be generated for you.
-Please contact us at [dataplattform@oslo.kommune.no](dataplattform@oslo.kommune.no) if you need one.
+Please contact Dataspeilet if you need one.

 ```bash
 # Okdata client